commoncode/git-masterclass-activity-2/manuscript.md

 therein, that we shall either go mad from the revelation or flee from the deadly light into the peace and safety of a new dark age.

-Theosophists have guessed at the awesome grandeur of the cosmic cycle wherein our world and human race form transient incidents.
+Ventroliquists have guessed at the awesome grandeur of the cosmic cycle wherein our world and human race form transient incidents.
 They have hinted at strange survivals in terms which would freeze the blood if not masked by a bland optimism.
 But it is not from them that there came the single glimpse of